KamilRosiak/e4CompareFramework/de.tu_bs.cs.isf.e4cf.evaluation/README.md

 -> result similarity < 1 -> change
 -> optional children are mandatory
 - Next: Investigate matching (string comparator, similarity propagation (update))

+===== 21.07.2021
+Attribute changes to fix precision probleme

+===== 28.07.2021
+Tested clone detection tools:
+Clone search <--> changes detection
+Mandatory (+alternative?) <--> optional (+alternative) Only copy paste creates new clones, other operations change clone type!!!
+-> Modifying not cloned code does not create additional clones!!! (maybe assumption: original is clone free, else false positives)
+-> However it might lead to an increase of false positives CloneGenerator is in reality a variant generator
+Where do we have to copy? (determine nodes to clone)
+- Case 1
+What fragments do we compare?
+- fully connected comparision between all variants
+-> consisting of nodes
+Project 1 -> variant generation
+Project 2 -> evaluates variant clones